ansible-community/project-template/docs/references/roadmap.md

 # PROJECTNAME $version Roadmap

-note to developers - this should be a bullet list or other simple list of the features or changes expected in the next release.
+Roadmaps should be a bulleted, or other simple, list of features or changes expected in the next release.